premAI-io/benchmarks/bench_autogptq/README.md

 [![ArXiv](https://img.shields.io/badge/arXiv-%230170FE.svg?style=for-the-badge&logo=arxiv&logoColor=white)](https://arxiv.org/abs/2210.17323)

 [AutoGPTQ Library](https://github.com/AutoGPTQ/AutoGPTQ) implements the [GPTQ quantization method](https://arxiv.org/abs/2210.17323).
-This is a point-wise layerwise quantization algorithm, where it tries to approximate the floating point parameters of each weight matrix into a quantized integers such that the error between the output from the actual float weights and the quantized weight is minimum.
-This quantization process relies heavily on some input samples to evaluate and enhance the quality of the quantization, hence it comes under the one-shot weight quantization method.
+This is a layerwise post-training quantization algorithm, where it tries to approximate the floating point parameters of each weight matrix into a quantized integers such that the error between the output from the actual float weights and the quantized weight is minimum.
+The layer-wise weight quantization process uses the [Optimal Brain Quantization framework](https://arxiv.org/abs/2208.11580) and relies heavily on some input samples to evaluate and enhance the quality of the quantization, hence it comes under the one-shot weight quantization method.

+> GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
+During inference, weights are dequantized on the fly and the actual compute is performed in float16. [source](https://huggingface.co/blog/gptq-integration)

 ### 🚀 Running the AutoGPTQ Benchmark.